sumanmukherjee03/practice-and-katas/k8s/CKA/27-01-linux-security.README.md

 The execve system call can grant a newly-started program privileges that its parent did not have.
 This can be dangerous.
 To reduce the attack surface, a generic mechanism has been provided - set `no_new_privs` bit.
-Once this is set on a proc, it is inherited across fork, clone and execve and cant be unset.
+Once this is set on a proc, it is inherited across fork, clone and execve and this flag cant be unset.
 This way forked procs wont be able to alter the setuid bit or add new capabilities.